10 Top-Rated Things to Do in Lauderdale-by-the-Sea, FL

 Address: 2 Commercial Boulevard, Lauderdale-by-the-Sea, Florida

 If you have children in tow, you absolutely must visit the Museum of Discovery & Science.
-This stellar spot resides in nearby Fort Lauderdale, which is less than eight miles away, and it is chock full of interactive exhibits so exciting, both you and your kids will beg to stay longer.
-Trust us, this museum is epic.
+This stellar attraction resides in nearby Fort Lauderdale, which is less than eight miles away, and it is chock full of interactive exhibits so exciting, both you and your kids will beg to stay longer.
+Trust us, this museum is epic and is one of the best places to visit with the family.

 Don't believe us?
 Consider this: where else can you fly a Lockheed Martin F-35 (in a simulator), ride an airboat through the Everglades (virtually), hike through Florida's diverse ecosystems (indoors), watch otters play, and get smashed by a hurricane (in a simulator)?
 Told you it was epic.